instill-ai/instill-core/README.md

 > **Note**
 > Code in the main branch tracks under-development progress towards the next release and may not work as expected.
 If you are looking for a stable alpha version, please use [latest release](https://github.com/instill-ai/vdp/releases).

-## Community support

-For general help using VDP, you can use one of these channels:

-- [GitHub](https://github.com/instill-ai/vdp) - bug reports, feature requests, project discussions and contributions

-- [Discord](https://discord.gg/sevxWsqpGh) - live discussion with the community and our team

-- [Newsletter](https://www.instill.tech/newsletter/?utm_source=github&utm_medium=banner&utm_campaign=vdp_readme) & [Twitter](https://twitter.com/instill_tech) - get the latest updates

-If you are interested in hosting service of VDP, we've started signing up users to our private alpha.
-[Get early access](https://www.instill.tech/get-access/?utm_source=github&utm_medium=banner&utm_campaign=vdp_readme) and we'll contact you when we're ready.

 ## License